Language selection

 The Artemis II mission

-Canadian Space Agency (CSA) astronaut Jeremy Hansen will be the first Canadian to ever participate in a lunar mission as part of Artemis II.
+Canada made history when Canadian Space Agency (CSA) astronaut Jeremy Hansen became the first Canadian – and first non-American – to ever participate in a lunar mission as part of Artemis II, the first crewed mission to the Moon since the Apollo missions over 50 years ago.

 Launch: